piran777/Full-Stack-Blogging-Platform/README.md

 Overview:
 This document provides comprehensive documentation for the Full-Stack Blogging Platform.
-This platform allows users to create, edit, delete, and view blog posts.
-It supports user authentication, comments, and file uploads.
+This platform allows users to create, edit, comment, and view blog posts.
+It supports user authentication with jwt and allows registration of accounts and login functionality.

-Getting Started
-Prerequisites
+Prerequisites:
 Before running the project, ensure you have the following installed:

 Node.js (v14.0 or higher recommended)
 npm (Node Package Manager)
-MongoDB (Local or cloud-based)
+MongoDB (Local or cloud-based) and also in your ide make sure that mongodb can be used.
+Vscode for example has an extension

 Installation
 Clone the repository: